 Main Benefits:

 Most hikers don't need a heavy-duty, full-grain leather backpacking boot.
 The Asolo TPS 520 is for the few who do.
-I sold several of these hiking boots when I managed footwear at Appalachian Outdoors.
-This heavy weight is rigid from heel to toe, giving hikers considerable foot and ankle protection and extra support for heavy packs on harsh terrain.
+Asolos are too narrow for my hiking feet, but I sold several of these leather hiking boots when I managed footwear at Appalachian Outdoors.
+Thw TPS 520 is rigid from heel to toe, giving hikers considerable foot and ankle protection and extra support for heavy packs on harsh terrain.
 The full grain leather stands out, too, offering premium durability, foot protection, and badass looks.
-This classic leather backpacking boot is overkill for the average hiker and easier trails.
-However, it's rock solid for those hardcore backpackers, trail crews, and off trail hikers who need a bomb-proof boot for gnarly trails and large loads.
+This classic leather backpacking boot is overkill for the average hiker.
+But it's rock solid for those hardcore backpackers, trail crews, and off trail hikers who need a bomb-proof leather hiking boot.

 Best Match